LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/ContextWarehouse/overview.md

 The context warehouse is a centralized repository of brand, customer, conversational, session, and custom attributes that can be used to build customized conversation solutions.

-Maven provides three types of Context Attributes:
+Conversation Orchestrator provides three types of Context Attributes:

 1. Inbox System Attributes (e.g. conversation history)
 2. Custom attributes with static data or external system integrations with [Functions](liveperson-functions-overview.html)